lazydevyo/Unity-Cool-Scripts/README.md

 # Unity-Cool-Scripts
-Some scripts and other assets i've made that works that could help you with your projects.
+Some script i've made during my game development progress, that could help you with your projects.

 Paypal Donation: paypal.me/LazyOx199